Clearlingo Editing and Proofreading

 N, E, S, W (compass directions)

-Abbreviations, on the other hand, in their strict definition of a word formed by removing the end of a word, still have a full stop in the New Zealand Oxford Dictionary, though this is becoming less common in more informal texts.
+Abbreviations, on the other hand, still have a full stop in the New Zealand Oxford Dictionary, though this is becoming less common in more informal texts.
 This is a style decision you can make, but ensure it is consistent.

 cent.